goto40/self-dsl/docs/xtext_modularization.md

 ## Referencing Model Elements form other Meta Models

-When you have ab existing meta model (Xtext language, e.g., "org.xtext.example.mydsl"), you can create another language referencing this existing language.
+When you have ab existing meta model (an Xtext language, e.g., "org.xtext.example.mydsl"), you can create another language referencing this existing language.

-In the new language (created side-by-side in eclipse to the existing language, e.g., "org.xtext.example.mydsl1"):
+In the new language (in eclipse, created side-by-side to the existing language, e.g., "org.xtext.example.mydsl1"):

  * Add the eclipse project of the original language to the build path